Moses209/MNT-Customer-Churn-Project-1/README.md

 This project aims to analyze customer churn patterns for MTN Nigeria, one of the leading telecommunications providers in the country.
 By leveraging a dataset containing demographic, usage, satisfaction, and Customer Tenure in Months details of MTN customers, I explore the factors that influence churn decisions.

 #This project is a Final project for module 1 : Data Wrangling & Retrieval, aimed at building foundational skills in working with messy real-world data using Python and pandas.

-Files Included
+#Files Included
-MTN Customer Churn Project.ipynb: The main notebook containing the data wrangling, retrieval and EDA.
+1. MTN Customer Churn Project.ipynb: The main notebook containing the data wrangling, retrieval and EDA.
-README.md: Project documentation and summary. mtn_customer_churn.csv: The original dataset.
+2. README.md: Project documentation and summary.
+3. mtn_customer_churn.csv: The original dataset.
-List of Nigeria state by population(2).xlsx Technologies Used
+4. List of Nigeria state by population(2).xlsx
+4. Link for the presentation at the bottom of this file.

+#Technologies Used
 Python 3.x
 Jupyter Notebook
 pandas